junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 "Mrs. Nadeem?"
 Foggy recognizes the woman's voice, glancing at Matt reflexively.
 "What happened?
 Is everything okay?"

 "I know it might seem abrupt, but I don't know who else to call."
-Her voice is tight, strained thin, pained but still managed to hold together.
+Her voice is tight, strained thin, pained but still manages to hold together.
 She sounds helpless, but she's not crying.
 She's a strong woman -- Matt remembers -- even that night when they were running for their lives, she didn't let all her fear show.
 Her heartbeat was frantic in despair, but her steps were steady, so were her hands, tightly shielding her kid.

 "What's wrong?
 Is there anything we can help?"
 Foggy asks gently.

 "It's Sami," Seema says, falling into short silence.
-Across the phoneline, Matt hears her swallow hard.
+Across the phone line, Matt hears her swallow hard.
 She's trying desperately to hold herself together, pacing from one end of the room to another, embracing herself.

 They wait patiently, giving her the time she needs.

 She continues, "Since that day... since Ray was gone, Sami's been different.
 I don't know how to explain it.
 He's always been quiet, shy around strangers, didn't talk much -- but not like that.
-It's getting worse everyday.
+It's getting worse every day.
 It's like, he's shutting down.
-He talks less and less, going almost completely muted.
+He talks less and less, going almost completely mute.
 Sometimes he goes days without saying a word, not even to me.
 He locks himself in his room most of the time.
 I'm so worried, I don't know what to do..."

 She pauses again, taking a deep breath, fighting back a sob that is coming close.
 Then, more composed, quieter: "I'm sorry.
 I know you were just his lawyers.
 I shouldn't be bothering you with this."
 She sounds like about to hang up the phone.